oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

+The pre-built binaries were built on macOS Sierra, 10.12.6.

 Oracle Instant Client libraries are required on macOS.
 There is no native Oracle Database for macOS but one can easily be run in a Linux virtual machine, see [The Easiest Way to Install Oracle Database on